Man arrested with fireworks at Philadelphia airport

-March 29 (Reuters) - A Pennsylvania man was arrested at Philadelphia International Airport on Thursday after checkpoint agents found flash powder and fireworks in his carry-on bag, authorities said.

-The passenger, Joseph Picklo, 28, of Dallas, Pennsylvania, was being screened for a United Airlines flight to San Francisco when a plastic bottle filled with flash powder was found in his carry-on bag, the Bureau of Alcohol, Tobacco and Firearms (ATF) said in a statement.
+The passenger, Joseph Picklo, 28, of Dallas, Pennsylvania, was being screened for a United Airlines (UAL.N) flight to San Francisco when a plastic bottle filled with flash powder was found in his carry-on bag, the Bureau of Alcohol, Tobacco and Firearms ATF.L said in a statement.

 The Transportation Safety Administration said in a statement M-80 fireworks also were found in the bag.